 The regulations include certain specific flat rate financing systems.
 Article 68(1) CPR details some flat rate financing systems for calculating indirect costs:

 Paragraph a) sets out the general system of flat rate financing for indirect costs with the maximum rate increased to 25 %.
-It is a continuation of the current system, the real rate to be used has to be justified according to one of the calculation methods under Article 67(5) CPR or the fund specific rules.
+It is a continuation of the current system, the real rate to be used has to be justified according to one of the calculation methods under Article 67(5) (a) and (c) CPR.
+This system is flexible.
+It could be based:

+only on two types of costs - type 1: direct costs, type 2: indirect costs;

+or on three types of costs: type1: "limited" direct costs, type 2: indirect costs calculated on the basis of type 1, type 3: direct costs other than the "limited" ones (of type 1).

 Paragraph b) makes it possible for a managing authority to use a flat rate of up to 15 % of direct staff costs to calculate the indirect costs.
 The 15 % may be used directly by the managing authority, without any justification.
 This is an example of a system where there will be three categories of costs: (Type 1) direct staff costs, (Type 2) indirect costs, (Type 3) direct costs other than staff costs (see Annex 1, page 55 for an example).

-Under paragraph c) it is possible to re-use a flat rate for indirect cost schemes existing in Union policies, based on those used under Horizon 2020 and under LIFE and specified in a delegated act
+Under paragraph c) it is possible to re-use a flat rate for indirect cost schemes existing in Union policies, based on those used under Horizon 2020 and under LIFE and specified in a delegated act (see 5.3.1.2 page 31).

-Definition of direct/indirect staff costs
+Definition of direct costs, of indirect costs and of staff costs

 Use of these systems could require the managing authority to define the direct and indirect costs and the staff costs.
 These definitions must comply with the general guidance given below by the Commission: